Maybe.

 Grace period

-When you close or abandon your account with any online service provider, they typically make your abandoned user name and email address available again after some time.
+When you close or abandon your account with any online service provider, they typically make your abandoned username and email address available again after a period of time.
 To anyone.
 As if it had never been used before.

 All someone has to do is sign up and ask for it.

-For most services, if you log in again before time runs out, it indicates you're not "abandoning" the account, and resets the clock.
-Even if you go through the provider's steps to cancel an account, there's often a grace period during which you can change your mind, log in, and "un-cancel" the account.
+For most services, if you log in again before time runs out, it tells them you’re not abandoning the account and resets the clock.
+Even if you go through the provider’s steps to cancel an account, there’s often a grace period during which you can change your mind, log in, and “un-cancel” the account.

 Things get a little confusing when people use multiple services from the same provider.
-For example, your Microsoft account is at once an email account, possibly your Skype account, your OneDrive account, and perhaps even your computer's login account.
+For example, your Microsoft account is at once an email account, your OneDrive account, and perhaps your computer’s login account.
 Using any of these services keeps the entire account active.
-You can't close only your Microsoft email account while keeping your OneDrive account with the same email address.
-The same is generally true for all multiple-service providers, including Google and Yahoo!.
+You can’t close only your Microsoft email account while keeping your OneDrive account with the same email address.
+The same is true for all multiple-service providers, including Google and Yahoo!

 When?

-If you do abandon or explicitly close your account, exactly when it's returned to the available pool of names varies greatly.
+If you abandon or explicitly close your account, exactly when it’s returned to the pool of names varies greatly.

 Most free services like Yahoo! and others wait at least 30 days, and most wait much longer.